 - Difficulty of appreciating the 'nuances and complexities' of national systems (e.g. comparability, exceptions, detail of their utility-based points systems) from high level reports and journal articles.
 However, these specifics can have a major influence on landlord/tenant incentives and therefore in shaping how the housing system responds to policy. - There is a significant cost overhead associated with rent regulation models (specifically those using reference rents in comparison to alternative policy instruments (e.g. direct subsidy or taxation): data collection, calculation and updating of utility values and associated (for points-based systems), and enforcing the regime. - A statutory, legally-binding system of rent regulation needs to meet minimum standards and 'operate transparently and comprehensively'.
-Failure to achieve this will lead to legal disputes that cause delays and add significantly to costs. - Rent regulation, in its various forms relies on the ready availability of regularly updated good quality data. - Any decision to regulate rents on the basis of a utility-based points scheme to reflect dwelling quality should first consider whether it is appropriate to create new data requirements and models5, rather than 'market comparables' based on actual rental data modelled using well-tested hedonic pricing models that can differentiate a range of indicators of dwelling quality. - It is vital to bear in mind national context and 'path dependency' when drawing conclusions about the viability of models developed other European contexts.
-Feasibility and effects are specific to the housing markets and policy regimes of those countries.
+Failure to achieve this will lead to legal disputes that cause delays and add significantly to costs. - Rent regulation, in its various forms relies on the ready availability of regularly updated good quality data. - Any decision to regulate rents on the basis of a utility-based points scheme to reflect dwelling quality should first consider whether it is appropriate to create new data requirements and models4, rather than 'market comparables' based on actual rental data modelled using well-tested hedonic pricing models that can differentiate a range of indicators of dwelling quality.

-5 Debates have taken place over many years in the context of NI about the subjectivity of the Northern Ireland Housing Executive's points based rent scheme that determines the rent for its properties on the basis of number of points awarded for a particular dwelling characteristic.
+4 Debates have taken place over many years in the context of NI about the subjectivity of the Northern Ireland Housing Executive's points based rent scheme that determines the rent for its properties on the basis of number of points awarded for a particular dwelling characteristic.